 What to Expect in Spring 2021

 - Occupancy will be in single rooms for the spring semester, and suites will be limited to a maximum of 4 residents.
 Apartments in Wolf Ridge and Wolf Village will be assigned based on regular occupancy.

-- North Hall will be offline for the spring semester
+- North Hall, Avent Ferry Aurora and Bayview Halls, Bragaw Hall, and Gold Hall will be offline for the spring semester.

 - Living Learning Villages will have reduced housing options in the spring.
 Students already accepted to a Village in the fall, but not assigned to a Village space for the spring, will still have the opportunity to participate in Village programs and activities.

-- NC State will more aggressively enforce our Code of Conduct, Community Standards, and state mandates.
+- NC State will more aggressively enforce our Code of Conduct, COVID-19 Community Standards, University Housing Community Standards, and state mandates.
 Anyone found in violation of these standards may be removed from University Housing.

-- Student Health Services is currently developing a strategy for on-campus testing.
+- Student Health Services has developed a strategy for on-campus testing.
+Testing will be required for all students, faculty, and staff returning to campus.
 Testing will be available for symptomatic individuals and close contacts through Student Health Services.
 Surveillance testing for asymptomatic individuals will be continued and will be determined by the rate of community transmission.

 Important Dates and Times

 - Spring housing assignments will be released to all students before the end of October.